- Date: August 1–2, 2018

 $190—K-12 Registration.
 To receive the K-12 rate, you must register with a valid K-12 e-mail account.
 ONLY available until July 13.

-Subsidized registration rates will be available for University of Minnesota employees who are selected as presenters and for Minnesota State attendees.
+Subsidized registration rates will be available for University of Minnesota employees who are selected as presenters, groups of three or more University of Minnesota employees, and for Minnesota State attendees.
 Subsidies are provided by these partner entities.
-Further information will be distributed directly to eligible registrants
+Further information will be distributed directly to eligible registrants.

 Use the online registration when registering a single person and paying with a credit card.
 After registering online you will receive “Registration Confirmation” and “Receipt” e-mails from firstname.lastname@example.org (you may want to check your Spam folder if you don’t see these in your Inbox).

 Use the paper registration form when registering multiple people, registering someone other than yourself, or when you need to have the registration fee billed to your organization.

 If you need to cancel your registration, a refund—minus $30—will be issued if you cancel by July 20, 2018.
 Cancellations after this date will not be eligible for a refund.
 Please e-mail email@example.com to cancel your registration, or fax a request to 612-624-5359.

 The College of Continuing and Professional Studies (CCAPS) is offering digital badges to participants of the 2017 Minnesota eLearning Summit.
 Learn more

 One of the important goals of the Minnesota eLearning Summit is to promote the widespread sharing of ideas on teaching, learning, and technology.
 To accomplish this, we are asking that presenters post their materials on the Summit content repository.
 You will also have the option of assigning one of the three commonly used Creative Commons licenses to allow for further dissemination.